potassco/potassco.github.io/clingo.md

 Development packages can be installed from [test.pypi.org][test.pypi-packages].

-Furthemore, clingo can be installed using [spack][spack], a package manager targetting HPC environments.
+Furthermore, clingo can be installed using [spack][spack], a package manager targeting HPC environments.
 Interestingly, spack uses clingo internally to compute which packages to install:
 - [Clingo spack package][spack-clingo].